Your Highness

 Your Highness is a 2011 American stoner comic fantasy film directed by David Gordon Green.
-It stars Danny McBride, James Franco, Natalie Portman, Zooey Deschanel and Justin Theroux.
+It stars Danny McBride, James Franco, Natalie Portman, Zooey Deschanel, and Justin Theroux.
 Written by McBride and Ben Best, the film was released on April 8, 2011.
-It follows an arrogant prince and his brother on a quest to kill the sorcerer and save the bride and their father's kingdom.
+It follows an arrogant prince and his brother on a quest to kill a sorcerer and save the kidnapped princess and their father's kingdom.
 The film received negative reviews from critics and was a box office bomb, grossing $28 million worldwide against a $50 million budget.

 Plot

 Thadeous and Fabious are sons of King Tallious in the Kingdom of Mourne.
 Fabious is dashing and skilled and Thadeous is lazy and ineffectual.
-While celebrating victory over the evil sorcerer, Leezar, who has been ravaging Tallious's kingdom, Fabious presents the virgin Belladonna whom he has freed from a tower and wishes to marry.
+While celebrating victory over the evil sorcerer, Leezar, who has been ravaging Tallious's kingdom, Fabious presents Princess Belladonna whom he has freed from a tower and wishes to marry.

 Though his brother makes him best man, Thadeous skips the wedding after overhearing Fabious' Knights Elite, led by Boremont, talk about him negatively.
 The wedding is then crashed by Leezar, who admits being the one who placed Belladonna in the tower.
-Leezar re-kidnaps her and flees.
+Leezar kidnaps her again and flees.
 Returning to the castle with his servant and best friend Courtney, Thadeous is given an ultimatum: join Fabious on his quest to rescue Belladonna or be banished.

 Visiting the Great Wize Wizard, Thadeous and Fabious learn that Leezar's goal is to fulfill a prophecy: a warlock having sex with a virgin when the two moons converge, will impregnate her with a dragon that will allow him to take over King Tallious' kingdom.
 To destroy Leezar, they are given a magic compass that will lead them to the Blade of Unicorn, located within a labyrinth.
 On the way there, they learn Fabious's eunuch slave, Julie, has been informing Leezar of their progress and the Knights Elite are serving the warlock.

 After the knights are killed and he escapes, Fabious sends his mechanical bird Simon to warn the king of the betrayal by the Knights Elite, requesting reinforcements.
 Thadeous, Fabious and Courtney are captured by wild women led by the savage warlord Marteetee, who imprisons them in an arena, where Fabious kills off Marteetee's finest warrior.
 In retaliation, Marteetee summons a hydra-like monster to kill them.
 The brothers are rescued by Isabel, a warrior seeking revenge for her father's murder at Marteetee's hands.